Civil Procedure on the MBE: Key Topics

 You will see about 2–3 questions on the law applied by federal courts in Civil Procedure on the MBE.
 You might remember this subject from law school as the Erie doctrine.
 The NCBE can get very creative in how it tests this topic, but the general rule is relatively simple: A federal court sitting in diversity must apply the substantive law of the state in which the court sits, including the state’s conflict of laws rules.
 However, federal courts will apply federal procedural law in diversity cases.
 The trick becomes identifying what is a procedural and what is a substantive issue!
 If you keep track of the issues you see come up (e.g., the federal court will apply the federal rules regarding right to a jury trial, but state rules when it comes to choice-of-law decisions etc.) you should start to answer these correctly, as you will see the same issues tested over and over again.
 It is not as hard on the bar exam as it was in law school!

 You will see about 2–3 jury trial questions in Civil Procedure on the MBE.
 The Seventh Amendment preserves a right to a jury trial in all suits at common law where the amount in controversy exceeds $20.
-However, the party seeking the jury trial must file a written demand within 14 days of the service of the complaint, answer, or document that shows an issue that can be tried by a jury.
+For an issue triable by jury, a party can demand a jury trial by serving the other parties a written demand (which can be in a pleading) “no later than 14 days after the last pleading directed to the issue is served” and filing the demand. .
 Otherwise, there will be a waiver, but the court can overrule this waiver.
 Remember the rationale for this rule: it makes sense that this time requirement exists as if a party requested a jury trial—it may change how the other party prepares its case.

 There must be impartiality in the selection of the jury pool, and the judge or attorneys can then question the potential jurors to investigate bias.
 In federal court, each side gets three peremptory challenges where they can strike a juror for any reason (except race or gender).
 There is no limit as to the number of jurors that can be stricken for cause (relationship to a party, an interest in the case, etc.).